vioken/waylib/README.md

 ### Code Style

 * When modifying existing code, the current code style should be respected.
-* New code: the part that is closely related to wlroots should follow the code style of wlroots, such as when using `WSignalConnector` to link `wl_signal`, underscore naming convention should be used for the corresponding slot function; other parts should follow the code style of Qt (https://wiki.qt.io/Qt_Coding_Style this link is for reference only.
+* New code: the part that is closely related to wlroots should follow the code style of wlroots, underscore naming convention should be used for the corresponding slot function; other parts should follow the code style of Qt (https://wiki.qt.io/Qt_Coding_Style this link is for reference only.
 The actual Qt source code shall prevail)
 * There is no absolute right or wrong code style, please consider the big picture, and do not rigidly stick to the small details

 ### Code Architecture Guidelines